usemsedge/PitUtils/README.md

 Auto L  (Automatically say L when something happens.)
 Item Cooldowns  (Tracks item cooldowns and prevents you from using too many.)
 Player Count Checker (Shows how much enchants like shark, notglad, and soli proc.)
+Low-Life Mystic Checker (Tells you if any mystics are low lives.)

-Things to do later:
+Things to do:
 Hopper Checker (Scans lobby for nons with high killstreaks.)
-Low-Life Mystic Checker (Tells you if any mystics are low lives.)
+night quests lmao
 Telebow Cooldown  (and other mystics)

 Type /pit for the list of commands